jjcarrier/vicon/README.md

 ### Tab-Completions

-A tab-completer is available in the `completion` folder, offerring an improved user-experience.
+A tab-completer is available in the `completion` folder, offering an improved user-experience.
 This module leverages [PS-HelpParser](https://github.com/jjcarrier/PS-HelpParser) to automatically parse the help documentation and provide tab-completion results to the user.